Multi-objective Bayesian Optimisation of Spinodoid Cellular Structures for Crush Energy Absorption: Multi-Objective Bayesian Optimisation (MOBO)

 An alternative method is the weighted sum, whereby random weights are assigned to the objectives and combined to form a singular objective function.
 Mathematically, this can expressed as

 which is similar to the formulation of the Chebyshev scalarisation, but this method also considers the magnitude of all objectives.

 Subsequently, both scalarisation techniques are used with a singular GP as a surrogate and an acquisition function such as the Expected Improvement (EI).
+EI is a widely used acquisition function and one of the earliest methods developed for efficient global optimisation tasks \cite{jones1998efficient, mockus1974bayesian}.
+However, in this work, an extended version of the EI function is employed to address the issue of vanishing gradients that can arise when optimising improvement-based acquisition functions \cite{ament2023unexpected}.
+It is important to note that the choice of acquisition function is largely heuristic, serving as a strategy to navigate the design space and map it onto a belief space.
+This choice offers a practical and efficient approach to navigating the design space, particularly in cases like this, where the influence of design variables on the objective functions (energy absorption and peak force) varies significantly.
 In this study, the log-EI function has been utilised, which is an extension of the EI function, expressed as

 This is derived from the probability of improvement acquisition function.
 Finding the expectation of the results (i.e.~multiplying by the probability of the outcomes) in the formulation of the expected improvement acquisition function.
 The logarithm function ensures numerical stability, which is especially important in automatic differentiation.